fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - Popkin, Chapter 3: The Historiographical Revolution of Early Modern Europe, 49--70.

 {% include alert.html class='danger' title='Reading reflection' text="
+Below are a few questions you should address in your reflection.
+For each point that you want to make, give at least one specific example:
 - How did Renaissance humanism impact historical methods and writing?
+- Pages 53--61 gives us a bunch of examples of kinds of histories and influences on history writing.
+How would you summarize what changes are happening in society and in the writing of history?
+- How are Enlightenment historians doing things differently than before?
+How did the aims of history changed?
 "%}